 - (Notes) 1.
-The above is an electronic copy of what is described in the original audit report kept by the company that submits securities reports, separately. - 2.
+The above is an electronic copy of what is described in the original audit report that is separately stored by the Company. - 2.
 XBRL data are not within the scope of audits.

 Internal Control Audit Report by Independent Auditors